 \subsection{Conclusion}

-If we take a step back, Jackknife+ was proposed as an improved version of the classical Jackknife that has finite-sample marginal coverage guarantee.
+If we take a step back, Jackknife+ was proposed as an improved version of the classical Jackknife with a finite-sample marginal coverage guarantee.
 The question it tries to address however is not just concerning finite-sample marginal coverage, but also about data scarcity: As noted in the original Jackknife+ paper \cite{Barber10.1214/20-AOS1965}, split conformal already has a finite-sample guarantee (at $1-\alpha$ level as opposed to $1-2\alpha$ of Jackknife+), but the limitation is that it requires reserving a hold-out set.
 When the model requires more data to train, this might result in a poor fit.
 Of course, it is desirable to use all the data we have to train the base model.
 However, in many cases we only need a small portion of the data as the validation/calibration set.
 If data is abundant, this is not a concern, so one could use split conformal (or CQR, MADSplit, \methodname, etc.).
 If the data is actually very scarce, then usually the model cannot be too complicated, so directly performing the LOO cross-validation with Jackknife+ would not be too expensive and will keep the theoretical guarantee.
-If we use DJ, we spend more time on a much more complicated algorithm that ends up with a CI \textit{without} the theoretical guarantee.
+If we use DJ, we might spend more time while breaking the theoretical guarantee.